Kinematics Modeling Network for Video-based Human Pose Estimation: Methodology

+We design a kinematics modeling network (KIMNet) to fit equation \ref{eq:formation}, as shown in Figure \ref{fig:overview}.
+As stated in eq. \ref{eq:formation}, there are four critical steps in KIMNet's modeling process, including acquisition of observations and initial state, motion modeling of joints, prediction of the state, and correction of the state.

+\textbf{Acquisition of observations and initial state.} We use a feature encoder (\emph{i.e.}, $F$) based on the convolutional neural network to extract appearance features from each input frame as the observation (\emph{i.e.}, $f_t$).
+Moreover, we adopt a pretrained pose initializer to estimate the initial pose from the first frame as the initial state.
+For the convenience of description, we take the frame $(t+1)$ as the current frame and the frame $t$ as the historical frame in this paper.

-\paragraph{Kinematics modeling} Human motion cues are significant for estimating poses in videos.
-If the motion cues can be modeled effectively, it is possible to infer positions of joints from the $(t+1)$-th frame with the help of positions of joints in the $t$-th frame before obtaining the final joints.
-Based on this conjecture, we propose a kinematic modeling module (KMM) based on the domain-cross attention mechanism to explore motion cues of each joint by modeling the temporal correlation between joints.
-Then the motion cues of each joint are integrated with its historical position to infer positions from the current frame.
+\textbf{Motion modeling of joints.} Human motion cues are significant for estimating poses from videos.
+If the motion cues are modeled effectively, it is possible to infer joints' positions in frame $t+1$ by combining the motion cues with the historical positions of joints.
+To extract robust motion cues, we propose a kinematic modeling module (KMM) to explore each joint's dynamical information by modeling the temporal correlation between any two joints.
+Then each joint's motion cues are combined with its historical position in frame $t$ to predict its positions in frame $t+1$.

-Motion cues modeling aims to capture the motion information for each joint.
-Pose representations $f_t$ in different frames can be obtained by the feature encoder as we mentioned above.
-Based on $f_t$ that contains the information about each joint, we can capture the motion information of each joint by modeling the correlation between any two joints.
-In practice, joints are represented by a set of heatmaps consisting of $h \times w$ pixels.
-Therefore, the motion of the whole heatmap, that is, the motion of all pixels, should be modeled to represent the motion of the joint.
-Considering that the dot-product is essentially a weighted sum, it can integrate the information of all pixels in the heatmap.
-Thus, it can reflect the motion of the whole heatmap to some extent.
-And the dot-product can measure the correlation \cite{NonLocal}.
-Therefore, we use dot-product to model the temporal correlation between any two joints.
+As mentioned above, the motion information is modeled by modeling the temporal similarity between joint features $f_t$ and $f_{t+1}$.
+Joints are represented by a set of feature maps consisting of $h \times w$ pixels during modeling process.
+The motion of the whole feature map, that is, the motion of all pixels should be modeled to represent the motion of the joint.
+Considering that the dot-product can measure the correlation \cite{RPSTN}.
+Furthermore, the dot-product is essentially a weighted sum that integrates the information of all pixels in the feature map.
+Thus, it can reflect the motion of the whole joint's feature map to some extent.

-where $O_{t,t+1} \in \mathbb{R}^{K \times K}$ represents the change of poses in $I_{t+1}$ relative to the poses in $I_t$. $Sim(\cdot)$ is the similarity calculation based on the dot-product.
-The softmax operation then is used to turn the temporal correlation $O_{t,t+1}$ to the temporally correlational attention for the convenient combination with the historical positions of joints.
-Details can be found in subsection $C$.
+where $\phi(\cdot)$ is the motion function that is implemented based on the dot-product to model the temporal dependency between joints across frames by calculating the temporal similarity between any them. $O_{t,t+1} \in \mathbb{R}^{K \times K}$ reflects the movement of the joint in frame $t+1$ relative to all joints in frame $t$.